dougto/node-websocket-playground/server/README.md

 # Server

-This is an http server implementation powered by Koa + Knex.
+This is an http server implementation powered by Koa + Knex and also a websocket server implementation using `ws`.
 The http API allows to save chess games and list games from the database.
 To persist data, a postgres database is being used.
+The websocket endpoint allows clients to receive live information about updates on games currently being played.

 ## Project pre-requisites